 A Director at 1St Source (SRCE) is Buying Shares

-Following Daniel B. Fitzpatrick’s last SRCE Buy transaction on November 29, 2012, the stock climbed by 27.9%.
-Following this transaction Daniel B. Fitzpatrick’s holding in the company was increased by 1.45% to a total of $1.5 million.
+Following this transaction Daniel B. Fitzpatrick’s holding in the company was increased by 1.43% to a total of $1.42 million.

 See today’s analyst top recommended stocks >>